-‘Teen Mom OG’s Farrah Abraham: ‘I Will Not Attend My Mother’s Wedding’
+‘Teen Mom OG’s’ Farrah Abraham: ‘I Will Not Attend My Mother’s Wedding’

 Abraham discussed a future episode which will focus heavily on the discrepancies she and her mother have about the incident.

-“There is an episode where we talk about traumatic experiences, my mom and I, and we still cannot get on the same page. o, sometimes between lie detector tests and traumatic experiences, there’s just a certain point in time where you’re like, ‘Somebody does not have the wherewithal to take accountability to even remember things,’ and you’re like, ‘Why do I even want to be around them anymore?’
-The best narcissists can block things out and act like nothing ever happened to just keep going,” she said.
+“There is an episode where we talk about traumatic experiences, my mom and I, and we still cannot get on the same page.
+Sometimes between lie detector tests and traumatic experiences, there’s just a certain point in time where you’re like, ‘Somebody does not have the wherewithal to take accountability to even remember things,’ and you’re like, ‘Why do I even want to be around them anymore?’
+The best narcissists can block things out and act like nothing ever happened to just keep going.”

 Farrah Abraham often claims that she is the only person in her family that is working on her issues, yet during MarriageBootcamp: Reality Stars Family Edition, she stated that if she could describe her father in one word, it would be “a pansy.”
 She also admitted that there were times when she wished her mother would “die already.”